A Bible Study by Jack Kelley

 Notice Paul’s reason for working is not to enrich ourselves but to help those in need.
 In 2 Cor.
 9:6 he said those who sow generously will also reap generously and in 2 Cor.
 9:11 he said we would be made rich in every way so we can be generous on every occasion.
 Therefore, the attitude that facilitates true wealth is generosity.
 Start giving away everything you can in your current situation and the Lord will make sure you always have more to give.

 This is why Jesus told us not to store up treasure on Earth.
 Whatever we receive here is for sharing, because by doing so we’re storing up treasure in Heaven (Matt.
 6:19-21).
 There are people all over the who need our help.
 There are over 93 million Americans who can’t find work.
 You want the more abundant life He promised (John 10:10)?
-Find one close to you and start helping.
+Find one and start helping.
 Start small and increase your giving as your faith grows.
 I know this is a radical thought, but Jesus is a radical teacher.